Changing Display Settings in Zoom

 Speaker view on Zoom

 You can also pin someone's video or profile image to the center of the screen.
-To do this, right-click the blue ... button in the top right corner of their video or profile image and select "Pin" from the drop-down menu.
+To do this, right-click the blue 3 dots button (...) in the top right corner of their video or profile image and select Pin from the drop-down menu.
 This positions their video or profile image in the center of the screen.
 This can be un-done at any time.

-Pinning a participants image or video to the center of the screen
+Screenshot of pinning a participant's image or video to the center of the screen

 Options When a User is Screen Sharing: